yyu18/reactExpressDemo/Notes.md

 # How to name URI
 ## URI use noun, hierarchy relations
 e.g.

+PUT: update all the record in one resource

+PATCH: update the single record inside one resource

 /messages    first level collections URI

 /messages/1  second level resources URI